 - 2 and 2/3 cups unbleached all-purpose flour

 - 1/3 cup canola or other neutral oil

 - 1 cup nondairy milk

-- 1 tablespoon lemon zest (from approximately 2 lemons)
+- 1 tbsp lemon zest (from approximately 2 lemons)

 I originally tried to make these with coconut sugar in an effort to make them a little healthier, but they didn't come out that way.
 The texture wasn't as fluffy and with the 1:1 substitution they weren't sweet enough.
 More modifications would be needed to make these refined sugar-free and/or whole grain.

 Disclosure: I received a complimentary copy of this cookbook in exchange for my review.
 Vegan Heritage Press is also kindly providing the giveaway prize.
 All opinions are my own; I’m proud of my record of honest and forthcoming product reviews!
 For more information see my advertisement policy.